Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Introduction

 In this paper, we introduce the novel \emph{ergodic-risk criteria} to address long-term cumulative risks in stochastic systems by capturing \emph{extreme deviations} from mean performance.
 This formulation, grounded in functional limit theorems for uniformly ergodic chains, extends risk-constrained control to unbounded, nonstationary Markov chains with (possibly) \emph{heavy-tailed noise}.
 For quadratic risk functionals, we require the process noise $\w_t$ having bounded moments \textit{only up to the fourth order}, prototyping a framework for risk-aware decision-making in these settings.
-By incorporating these criteria into constrained optimization frameworks, we formalize the Ergodic-risk Constrained Optimal Control Problem (COCP), which balances the average performance with the long-term cumulative risks.
+By incorporating these criteria into constrained optimization frameworks, we formalize the ergodic-risk Constrained Optimal Control Problem (COCP), which balances the average performance with the long-term cumulative risks.
 Our contributions and structure of this paper are organized as follows: \begin{enumerate}[i)] \item {Introducing the Ergodic-risk COCP} (\Cref{sec:probSetup}): We introduce a new COCP using the ergodic-risk criteria, a probabilistic criterion that quantifies long-term cumulative risks, thus accounting for extreme deviations from mean performance.
 This enables us to address long-term risk in non-stationary processes, previously excluded from the literature (see e.g. \cite{kishida_risk-aware_2023}).

 \item {Convergence Analysis via Uniform Ergodicity} (\Cref{sec:convergence-ergodic-risk}): The proposed ergodic-risk criteria are shown to exist for non-stationary processes under uniform ergodicity, ensuring the proposed Ergodic-risk COCP is well-defined.
 Using tailored Functional Limit Theorems, we demonstrate that time-correlated terms in the ergodic-risk criteria converge under uniform ergodicity.
-For quadratic risk functionals on linear dynamics, uniform ergodicity is ensured under internal stability as long as dynamic noise has a \textit{finite fourth moment}--even if it is heavy-tailed.
+For quadratic risk functionals on linear dynamics, uniform ergodicity is ensured under internal stability as long as process noise has a \textit{finite fourth moment}--even if it is heavy-tailed with unbounded higher moments.

 \item {Ergodic-risk Constrained Policy Optimization} (\Cref{sec:quadratic-ergodic-risk}): We explicitly analyze the ergodic-risk criterion for quadratic risk functionals and integrate them into a policy optimization framework.
 This enables long-term risk-aware control for linear stochastic systems with quadratic risk functional, prototyping risk-sensitive control for unbounded state, non-stationary processes with \emph{heavy-tailed noise distribution}.